 Under the German Civil Code claims in respect of construction contracts become statute-barred after two years in relation to works whose result consists in the manufacture, maintenance or alteration of a moveable asset or in the rendering of planning or monitoring services for this purpose, and after five years in relation to works whose result consists in the manufacture, maintenance or alteration of a building or works consisting of planning or monitoring services for this purpose, and apart from this, after the regular limitation period of three years.

-Where the contracting parties have agreed to apply the contracting rules for the procurement of public works (VOB/B) it is common not to apply the warranty periods specified there of between one and four years depending on the type of work.
+Where the contracting parties have agreed to apply the contracting rules for the Construction Contract Procedures Part B (VOB/B) it is common not to apply the warranty periods specified there of between one and four years depending on the type of work.
 In derogation of the VOB/B the parties often agree on different periods on a case-by-case-basis, namely:

 In maintenance contracts, the parties usually agree on longer warranty periods.
 Although in principle the parties are free to agree on warranty periods, indefinite warranty periods or periods of an unreasonable length will not be effective.
 It is therefore better to agree on the usual time periods.